dlekwjd347/Movie-Nominations/README.md

 yarn
 ```

-**The Shoppies: Movie awards for entrepreneurs**

-Shopify has branched out into movie award shows and this app to helps manage movie nominations for the upcoming Shoppies.
+This app to helps manage movie nominations for the upcoming movies.

 ## The App